Kingston456/Security-Configuration-Assessment-Remediation/README.md

 - **Status:** Remediated ✅

-- **Issue:** The system is running the Telnet protocol which is an insecure and unencrypted protocol.
+- **Issue:** The system is running the Telnet protocol, which is an insecure and unencrypted protocol.

 - **Action Taken:** Uninstalled Telnet using apt-get remove Telnet on Virtual Machine.